 In between phase one and two treatments, your child’s orthodontist will use X-rays and physical examinations to monitor further jaw development and eruption of any remaining permanent teeth.
 Although this in-between period typically will not require any appliances–though in some cases your child may be asked to wear a retainer to maintain progress made in phase one–it is important that you keep up with regular appointments and follow all your orthodontist’s instructions.
 This can save a substantial amount of time and effort during phase two treatment.

 Phase two orthodontic treatment is the process that most people are familiar with, where braces are applied to the top and bottom teeth.
 This will position all your child’s permanent teeth and set him or her up with a healthy and attractive smile.
 Teeth also will be aligned for function and stability with braces and specialized retainers or expansion appliances, if needed.
 Missing teeth may be replaced during this stage, and teeth that are out of position or fail to erupt may be brought down into the dental arch or removed.
 For children who have completed a two-phase treatment process, this phase will usually begin when they are about 11 or 12 and will likely last between one and two years.

 If your child is a candidate for two-phase treatment, he is likely experiencing some uncomfortable physical symptoms, such as pain or tenderness in the face and jaw, difficulty biting and chewing, and difficulty producing certain speech sounds.

 Phase one treatment can alleviate these symptoms, as well as reduce the risk of broken or cracked teeth.
 It also can affect your child emotionally, as early correction of significant dental abnormalities can make him more comfortable and improve self-esteem, especially in cases where speech is affected or he cannot eat normally along with his peers.

-If you think your child may benefit from two-phase orthodontic treatment, schedule a free consultation with one of our board-certified orthodontists today.
+If you think your child may benefit from two-phase orthodontic treatment, schedule a complimentary consult with one of our board-certified orthodontists today.